Popov-I-R/JS-tasks/02. JS Fundamentals/05. Associative Arrays(more exercise)/README.md

-## Problem 3.House Party
+## Problem 3.
+Piccolo

-Write a function that keeps track of guests that are going to a house party.
+Write a function that:
-You will be given an array of strings.
-Each string will be one of the following:
--	"{name} is going!"
--	"{name} is not going!"
-If you receive the first type of input, you have to add the person if he/she is not in the list (If he/she is in the list print: "{name} is already in the list!").
-If you receive the second type of input, you have to remove the person if he/she is in the list (if not print: "{name} is not in the list!").
-At the end print all the guests each on a separate line.
+•	Records a car number for every car that enters the parking lot
+•	Removes a car number when the car goes out
+•	Input will be an array of strings in format [direction, carNumber] Print the output with all car numbers which are in the parking lot sorted in ascending by number.
+If the parking lot is empty, print: "Parking Lot is Empty".